Jaxon-Ludtke/startup/notes.md

 ## React Pt.
 2 Simon Notes

 I experimented with the reactivity in players.jsx.
 I modified the state logic, and saw how the UI changed in npm run dev as soon as I made the change.
 I also added console logs to show when state updates trigger re-rendering.
 I also changed the order of the events, which changed the UI without refreshing the page, meaning it was stored locally and it infact was driven by React.

+## React Pt.
+2 Reflection

+I learned that useState is how react remembers values and updates the screen.
+Instead of manually changing anything, I can store values like cash invested, results, scenario name, etc. in state, and React will automatically re render the component when the values change.
+State should drive rendering, rather than hardcoded HTML.
+I replaced static lists with .map() so React can render data dynamically based on the state.

+I also learned the useEffect runs cod when a component loads.
+I used this specifically to load saved scenarios from localStorage, as well as for my live submission feed.

+It's important to 'reactify' future backends, as that is an important part of frontend design.
+Specifically, I learned to use both localStorage and setInterval to simulate live updates for my live submission feed, which gave it the functionality to update every few seconds with fake deal submissions.

+Cleaning up effects prevents bugs.
+For example, return () => clearInterval(intervalId) acts as a way to prevent React from continuously running intervals even after navigating away.

+LocalStorage is an easy way to store and retrieve objects.
+For example, JSON.stringify() and JSON.parse were used to help my app keep scenarios saved even after refreshing the page - which is the purpose of localstorage, making it feel like a real application.

+This project ultimately helped me understand that React is about updating state and letting React handle the UI.
+Once this clicked, everything made a lot more sense.